Censors loom large over Sony's PlayStation prospects in China

 China, however, may not be the right place to look for a major sales boost.

-Because gaming consoles were banned until January, PC and mobile games dominate the Chinese market, where gaming revenues grew by more than a third from 2012 to nearly $14 billion last year.
+Because gaming consoles were banned until January, PC and mobile games dominate the Chinese market, where gaming revenues grew by more than a third from 2012 to nearly $14 billion (8.9 billion pounds) last year.

 Sony will sell its consoles in China through a joint venture with Shanghai Oriental Pearl Group Co Ltd.